 Day four proved to be one of the most challenging of them all.
-The class took a deep dive into post exploitation activities and pivoting within a target’s network.
-We experimenting with cracking passwords, performing pass the hash attacks, and also completed a few labs on Powershell and Windows Command-line.
+The class took a deep dive into post-exploitation activities and pivoting within a target’s network.
+We experimented with cracking passwords, performing pass-the-hash attacks, and also completed a few labs on Powershell and Windows Command-line.

-Finally, the class began to wind down with more in-depth instruction on harvesting credentials and cracking passwords, as well as an overview of web application penetration testing techniques.
+Finally, the class began with more in-depth instruction on harvesting credentials and cracking passwords, as well as an overview of web application penetration testing techniques.

 The course was capped on day six with a live capture the flag competition, where the class was divided up into teams of two to five people and we completed to see who could extract and decrypt protected PII files from the target network first.
 This pivotal day allowed you to see how all the pieces of the puzzle fit together!